-Investment Scams: Often styled as “research reports,” you’ll be contacted by someone claiming that products or services of publicly traded companies can prevent, detect, or cure deadly diseases.
+Investment Scams: Often styled as “research reports,” investment scams involve someone claiming products or services of publicly traded companies can prevent, detect, or cure deadly diseases.
 They want you to make an investment in their company so they can help fight the disease, when really they will just walk away with your money.

 10 Tips to Avoid Becoming a Victim

 - Remember, the safest place for your money is in the bank.
-You get the comfort of knowing that your funds are secure and insured by the government when you deposit your money at a bank.
+You get the comfort of knowing your funds are secure and insured by the government when you deposit your money at a bank.
 Having your money outside the banking system, like physical cash or outside investments, does not allow you the same level of protection as having it in the bank.
 If you have a Central Bank credit or debit card, use Card Lock to temporarily block new transactions on your cards for an extra layer of protection.

 - Do research before making a donation.
-Be wary of any business, charity, or individual that contacts you about payments or donations in cash, by wire transfer, gift card, or through the mail.
+Be wary of any business, charity, or individual who contacts you about payments or donations in cash, by wire transfer, gift card, or through the mail.
 Legitimate places will offer multiple steps of validation, so be sure to call the national or regional office if you are unsure.

 - Enable multi-factor authentication for accounts that support it.
-Within the security settings for a lot of accounts is the availability to add a multi-factor authentication (MFA).
-This creates a second step to verify who you are when logging in, often by sending a one-time text code or answering very specific questions only you’d know the answer to.
+Within the security settings for many accounts is the availability to add multi-factor authentication (MFA).
+This creates a second step to verify who you are when logging in, often by sending a one-time text code or answering specific questions only you’d know the answer to.
 If you bank with us, you have the ability to enable card alerts.
 With card alerts, you will be notified when a transaction occurs on your card.
 Check out these five alerts you can enable.

 - Ignore offers for vaccines, cures, or treatments.
 If there is a medical breakthrough, it wouldn’t be reported through unsolicited emails or online ads.
 Criminals exploit the hope of finding cures or treatments - always do your research and trust your gut.
 Remember, if it seems too good to be true, it probably is.